DillonSteyl/SCIE1000/Week 9/eulers_3.md

 # Euler's Method (3)

 Recall that after one step of Euler's function is calculated, the new `x` value is also updated to `x+h`.
-Note that it happens in that orde.r First the next `y` value is found, *then* the corresponding `x` value is updated.
+Note that it happens in that order.
+First the next `y` value is found, *then* the corresponding `x` value is updated.

 **Task:** Write a function called `eulers(x, y, h, n)` that uses euler’s method `n` times with the given `x`, `y` and `h` values.
 It will return the final `y` value.
 Remember to copy paste your `onestep` and `fdash` functions.
 You are encouraged to use them in your `eulers` function, but it is up to you.